aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/formulas/supported-formula-functions/_index.md

 |VARPA|**Statistical**: Calculates variance based on the entire population, including numbers, text, and logical values
 |VDB|**Financial**: Returns the depreciation of an asset for a specified or partial period by using a declining balance method
 |VLOOKUP|**Lookup and reference**: Looks in the first column of an array and moves across the row to return the value of a cell
+|VSTACK|**Lookup and reference**: Appends arrays vertically and in sequence to return a larger array

 ###### **W**
 |**Function**|**Summary**|